Punctate inner choroidopathy (PIC)

 PIC commonly affects younger females that are near-sighted (myopic or have trouble seeing objects from a distance).2-5 The disease course and severity of PIC may vary between individuals.
 In some cases, the condition can resolve spontaneously whilst in other cases there may be complications resulting in permanent loss of vision.2,3

-ORPHA:580951 Punctate inner choroidopathy
+Synonym: Punctate inner choroiditis.6

 Symptoms

-Common symptoms of punctate inner choroidopathy (PIC) include:1-5
+Common symptoms of PIC include:1-5

 • blurred vision